danielbarr3ra/Octavio/README.md

 Try the following:

 * create a new javascript file that prints out your name, your age, and then, your age multiplied by 3.

+Use the following for reasearch if you have trouble googling https://www.teaching-materials.org/javascript/#lesson1